How to Test for Mold in House

 - Basements with a damp problem can grow mold anywhere that drywall or wood impacts the cold foundation – or near leaky basement plumbing.

-- If you can’t see it but there are signs, it might be behind your drywall, on the backside which dries more slowly.
+- If you can not see it but there are signs, it might be behind your drywall, on the backside which dries more slowly.

 - If there is a big spill or plumbing leak, anything soaked might be at risk, even if it dries in a few days.